-(2) Mr. Irwin receives a monthly fee of C\$5,000 in his capacity as Corporate Secretary.
+(2) Mr. Irwin receives a monthly fee of Can \$5,000 in his capacity as Corporate Secretary.
 Average exchange rates were used to convert Canadian dollars to US dollars.
+He does not receive additional compensation to serve as a director.
+Mr. Irwin resigned as a director in January 2021.